Loading...

 Model selection matrix

-Near-frontier performance with lightning-fast speed and extended thinking - our fastest and most intelligent Haiku model at the most economical price pointClaude Haiku 4.5Real-time applications, high-volume intelligent processing, cost-sensitive deployments needing strong reasoning, sub-agent tasks
+Near-frontier performance with lightning-fast speed and extended thinking at the most economical price pointClaude Haiku 4.5Real-time applications, high-volume intelligent processing, cost-sensitive deployments needing strong reasoning, sub-agent tasks

 Decide whether to upgrade or change models